Wansmer/treesj/README.md

 local langs = {--[[ configuration for languages ]]}

 tsj.setup({
-  -- Use default keymaps
-  -- (<space>m - toggle, <space>j - join, <space>s - split)
+  ---@type boolean Use default keymaps (<space>m - toggle, <space>j - join, <space>s - split)
   use_default_keymaps = true,

-  -- Node with syntax error will not be formatted check_syntax_error = true,
+  ---@type boolean Node with syntax error will not be formatted check_syntax_error = true,
+  ---If line after join will be longer than max value,

-  -- If line after join will be longer than max value, -- node will not be formatted max_join_length = 120,
+  ---@type number If line after join will be longer than max value, node will not be formatted max_join_length = 120,

-  -- hold|start|end:
+  ---Cursor behavior:
-  -- hold - cursor follows the node/place on which it was called -- start - cursor jumps to the first symbol of the node being formatted -- end - cursor jumps to the last symbol of the node being formatted cursor_behavior = 'hold',
+  ---hold - cursor follows the node/place on which it was called
+  ---start - cursor jumps to the first symbol of the node being formatted
+  ---end - cursor jumps to the last symbol of the node being formatted
+  ---@type 'hold'|'start'|'end'
+  cursor_behavior = 'hold',

-  -- Notify about possible problems or not notify = true, langs = langs,
+  ---@type boolean Notify about possible problems or not notify = true,
+  ---@type table Presets for languages langs = lu._prepare_presets(langs.presets),

-  -- Use `dot` for repeat action dot_repeat = true,
+  ---@type boolean Use `dot` for repeat action dot_repeat = true,
+  ---@type nil|function Callback for treesj error handler. func (err_text, level, ...other_text) on_error = nil,
 })
 ```